jokathanjoka/SILENT-SOBX-MD/README.md

 ### <br>   DEPLOY_KOYEB

-`IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY SILENT-SOBX-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON `
+`IF YOU HAVE YOUR KOYEB ACCOUNT SO YOU CAN DEPLOY JOEL-MD ON KOYEB WITH EASY SETUP NOTE:-MAYBE SOME PROBLEM TO DEPLOY ON KOYEB I ILL FIX SOON `